wgseligman/GramsSim/GramsReadoutSim/README.md

 - `readout_centerx` and `readout_centery`: The x- and y-offset of the center of the readout geometry from the (x=0,y=0) coordinate of the detector geometry.

-The output ntuple include the pixel ID assigned to each individual charge cluster in the input.
+The output trees includes the pixel ID assigned to each individual charge cluster in the input.

+## Design note

+It's reasonable to ask why the functions of GramsDetSim, GramsReadoutSim, and GramsElecSim are in three separate prograsm.

+Functionally, each of these programs relates to a different aspect of an experiment's simulation:

+   - GramsDetSim relates to the physics of charge transport in the detector.

+   - GramsReadoutSim relates to the geometry of the readout anode.

+   - GramsElecSim relates to the design of the data-acquisition electronics.

+Experience has taught us that for the purpose of planning, testing, studies, and maintenance, it's best to have these functions in separate programs, rather than one large program.